pympress/pympress.github.io/_sources/README.md.txt

   A spin box will appear, and you will be able to navigate through your slides in the presenter window only by scrolling your mouse, with the `Home`/`Up`/`Down`/`End` keys, with the + and - buttons of the spin box, or simply by typing in the number of the slide.
 Press `Enter` to validate going to the new slide or `Esc` to cancel.

+- **Deck Overview**: Pressing `D` will open an overview of your whole slide deck, and any slide can be opened from can simply clicking it.
 - **Software pointer**: Clicking on the slide (in either window) while holding `ctrl` down will display a software laser pointer on the slide.
 Or press `L` to permanently switch on the laser pointer.
 - **Talk time breakdown**: The `Presentation > Timing Breakdown` menu item displays a breakdown of how much time was spent on each slide, with a hierarchical breakdown per chapters/sections/etc. if available in the PDF.
 - **Automatic file reloading**: If the file is modified, pympress will reload it (and preserve the current slide, current time, etc.)
 - **Big button mode**: Add big buttons (duh) for touch displays.
 - **Swap screens**: If Pympress mixed up which screen is the projector and which is not, press `S`
+- **Automatic full screen**: pympress will automatically put the content window fullscreen on your non-primay screen when:
+  - connecting a second screen,
+  - extending your desktop to a second screen that was mirroring your main screen,
+  - when starting pympress on a two-screen display.
+  To disable this behaviour, untick “Content fullscreen” under the “Starting configuration” menu.
 - **Estimated talk time**: Click the `Time estimation` box and set your planned talk duration.
 The color will allow you to see at a glance how much time you have left.
 - **Adjust screen centering**: If your slides' form factor doesn't fit the projectors' and you don't want the slide centered in the window, use the "Screen Center" option in the "Presentation" menu.
 - **Resize Current/Next slide**: You can drag the bar between both slides on the Presenter window to adjust their relative sizes to your liking.